Soviet-Linux/CCCP/new-format.md

 ## syntax
 The syntax is really close to TOML , but with some differences and additional features :
- - it doesnt support subsections.
+ - it does not have subsections.
- - if no operator is found the line is considered a a raw string and is added to the previous line (with a newline).
+ - if no operator is found the line is considered a raw string and is added to the previous line (with a newline).
  - if a line starts with a `#` it is considered a comment and is ignored.
  - We support different types of key/value operators :
-    - `=` : the default operator , it is used to assign a value to a key.
+    - `=` : the default operator assigns a value to a key.
-    - `+=` : it is used to append a value to a key.
+    - `+=` : appends a value to a key.
-    - `-=` : it is used to remove a value from a key.
+    - `-=` : removes a value from a key.
-    - `++` : it is used to increment a key.
+    - `++` : increments a key.
-    - `--` : it is used to decrement a key.
+    - `--` : decrements a key.
-    - `>=` : it is used to set the key to be all superiors or equals numbers to the value.
+    - `>=` : sets the key to be all superiors or equals numbers to the value.
-    - `<=` : it is used to set the key to be all inferior or equals numbers to the value.
+    - `<=` : sets the key to be all inferior or equals numbers to the value.

 ## implementation
 The parser for the language will be written in C and integrated in the _libspm_.